shiftgeist/atom-editor-starter/README.md

 - atom-html-preview /* Preview your html */
 - atom-beautify /* Cleanes your code */

+### Commit new Code
+- Write a comment
+- Commit
+- Fetch origin

 ## But what does it mean?

 ### "Pull"